Group Study Rooms

 Lounge-style Study Rooms

-These rooms offer 4 soft seats and a whiteboard, and are equipped with a 46" flat-panel display and a digital camera with microphone.
+These rooms offer a whiteboard and are equipped with a 46" flat-panel display and a digital camera with microphone.

 - Mary I: 2nd Floor, Room 204